Mexicana (ship)

-The Mexicana was a topsail schooner (Spanish goleta) built in 1791 by the Spanish Navy at San Blas, New Spain.
+Mexicana was a topsail schooner (Spanish goleta) built in 1791 by the Spanish Navy at San Blas, New Spain.
 It was nearly identical to the Sutil, also built at San Blas later in 1791.
 Both vessels were built for exploring the newly discovered Strait of Georgia, carried out in 1792 under Dionisio Alcalá Galiano, on the Sutil, and Cayetano Valdés y Flores, on the Mexicana.
 During this voyage the two Spanish vessels encountered the two British vessels under George Vancouver, HMS Discovery and Chatham, which were also engaged in exploring the Strait of Georgia.
 The two expeditions cooperated in surveying the complex channels between the Strait of Georgia and Queen Charlotte Strait, in the process proving the insularity of Vancouver Island.
 After this first voyage the Mexicana continued to serve the San Blas Naval Department, making various voyages to Alta California and the Pacific Northwest coast.

 Construction

 To meet the need for additional ships following the 1789 Nootka Crisis, Juan Francisco de la Bodega y Quadra, commandant of the San Blas Naval Base, augmented his small fleet.
 Four new vessels built, the schooners Valdés and Activa, and the twin schooners Mexicana and Sutil.
 Construction of the Mexicana began on 27 March 1791, under the direction of the shipyard constructor Manuel Bastarrachea and according to Bodega y Quadra's specifications.
 The Mexicana was launched on 21 May 1791.

 The Mexicana was 14 m long with a beam of 3.6 m, a depth of hold of 1.4 m, and a tonnage of 33 toneladas.
 The vessel's draft was 1.58 m, forward, and 1.72 m aft.
 The keel's length was 13 m.

 Although the Spanish word goleta is usually translated as schooner, the rigging of the Mexicana was changed a number of times, from a topsail schooner to a modified brig and other variations.
 In addition to a set of fore-and-aft sails the Mexicana carried main-mast and fore-mast courses, topsails, and staysails.
 The vessel also carried spanker, jib, and flying jib sails.